primatejs/primate/docs/guide/hooks.md

 **Precondition** none

 This hook allows modules to compile server-side components into JavaScript.
-Is it particularly useful for [frontend frameworks] which use their own domain-specific languages (React/Solid's `jsx`, Vue's `vue` (SFC), Svelte's `svelte` etc.) to be served through server-side rendering.
+It is particularly useful for [frontend frameworks] which use their own domain-specific languages (React/Solid's `jsx`, Vue's `vue` (SFC), Svelte's `svelte` etc.) to be served through server-side rendering.